ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/neural-network/nn-basics.md

 ```

-## Finally, we have a working neural network model!
+## Finally, we have a neural network model that works well!

 ```{figure} ../../../images/nn/dog.gif
 ---